rit-sse/crazy-train-pages/committees/mentoring/index.md

 always one or more mentors on duty to help students of any major with any topic that relates to software engineering.

-The mentoring schedule for the week is available at: <a href="https://www.google.com/calendar/embed?title=Mentoring%20Schedule&mode=WEEK&height=768&wkst=1&bgcolor=%23FFFFFF&src=ict76b9u2j4ogt6r3spab08vog%40group.calendar.google.com&color=%232F6213&ctz=America%2FNew_York" target="_blank">SSE Mentoring Schedule</a>
+The mentoring schedule for the week is available at: [SSE Mentoring Schedule][0]

 The mentoring lab is a great place for all students to relax, socialize, work, and get help throughout the day.